leopard-ai/betty/README.md

 hyperparameter optimization, neural architecture search, reinforcement learning, etc.

 ## Why Betty?
-An implementation of gradient-based multilevel optimization (MLO) or meta-learning is notoriously complicated.
+An implementation of multilevel optimization is notoriously complicated.
 For example, it requires approximating gradient using iterative/implicit differentiation, and writing nested for-loops to handle the hierarchical dependency between multiple levels.

 Good news is that Betty abstracts away such low-level implementation details behind the API while allowing users to write only high-level code.
 Now, users simply need to do two things to implement